Age Regression

 if we have the humility to listen to their voices.

-Animals’ lifespans might vary greatly from ours and if on the one hand
+The lifespan of animals might vary greatly from ours and if on the one hand

 to see them going and leaving us can be really heart-breaking, on the